 Making with Makey Makeys: It’s an invention kit for the 21st century.
 Turn everyday objects into touchpads and combine them with the internet.
 It's a simple Invention Kit for Beginners and Experts doing art, engineering, and everything inbetween.

 Circuit Works: Build exciting projects such as a flying saucer; alarms; doorbells and much more with Snap Circuits!

 What’s Inside?: Use tools to take apart broken electronics and to explore what’s inside.

-Campers also participated in two sessions: Coding & littleBits Electronic Creations.
+Think Camp Classes Campers also participated in two Think Camp classes today.
 We have two groups for these sessions.
-Campers in 2nd-4th grades are the bits group.
-Campers in grades 5th-6th are the bytes group.
+Campers in 2nd-3rd grades are the bits group.
+Campers in grades 4th-6th are the bytes group.
 Below you can read about the day’s activities.